lexmartinez/vue-blog-ui/README.md

 <br/><br/>
 :boat: A blogging client UI built on VueJS <br/>

-Simple and powerful blogging site, created as VueJS study case with with purpose to be my website/blog using [hapi-blog](https://github.com/lexmartinez/hapi-blog) as core engine.
+Simple and powerful blogging site, created as VueJS study case with with purpose to be my blog using [hapi-blog](https://github.com/lexmartinez/hapi-blog) as core engine.

 ### Quick start